Saving seed from these plants can give you fresh sprouts all winter long!

 Growing your own seeds for sprouting is a fun and economical way to extend your supply of garden greens all through the winter.
 It can give you some peace of mind knowing you have easy access to some of your favorite foods.
 Pac choi, mustard greens, arugula, radish, broccoli and kale offer fast and easy seed saving opportunities for gardeners of every skill level.
 Try them all this year!

 Looking for some suggestions on sprouting equipment to get started?
-Here are some of my favorite tools:
+Here are some of my favorite tools or check out my Shop for Products page:

 Square Foot Gardening 3rd edition, 2018 – by Mel Bartholomew